Premiere (TV channel)

 Premiere (also known as PREM1ERE on air) was launched on 1 September 1984 as the first subscription movie channel that broadcast to Europe via satellite alongside the other services of that time including Sky Channel, Music Box and The Children's Channel.
+During its short lifespan, it absorbed two other movie channels, Mirrorvision and Star Channel.
+Low viewing figures and increasing competition led to the closure of the channel in July 1989.

 History

+Premiere was launched on 1 September 1984 on cable networks in the United Kingdom and on satellite across Europe.
+It styled itself as the "No.1 Movie Channel".

 The Entertainment Network

 The Entertainment Network – also known as TEN and The Movie Channel – launched in the UK on 29 March 1984 by Czechoslovak-born British media proprietor Robert Maxwell.
 It was jointly owned by UIP Pay TV Group (MGM/UA, Paramount and MCA/Universal), Visionhire, Plessey and The Rank Organisation.
 It was developed in-house by Rediffusion Cablevision and was available exclusively as part of their fledgling cable service.

 The station went bust in June 1985, ending its transmission at midnight on Tuesday, 4 June 1985.
 It was re-launched the following afternoon, once again by Robert Maxwell, under the moniker MirrorVision.

 MirrorVision

 MirrorVision was a film channel from the stable of the Daily Mirror launched on Wednesday, 5 June 1985.
 It lasted less than ten months before merging with Premiere on 1 April 1986.
+By the time of its closure, it was only available on Rediffusion's cable service.